ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ![traefik service](images/how-to-bake-an-ortelius-pi/part03/09-traefik-service.png)

-- Here is a view of the services for all namespaces
+- Here is a view of the services for the `infrastructure` namespace

 ```text
 NAME                                  	TYPE           	CLUSTER-IP       	EXTERNAL-IP     	PORT(S)                      AGE